lmd-linux/lmd-linux.github.io/README.md

 ## Heroic

-Use it for your Epic, GOG, Amazon Prime as well as manually installed games.
+Use it for Epic, GOG, Amazon Prime as well as manually installed games.
 You can enable and configure MangoHud, GameMode and gamescope in the UI.
-You can also download and manage Wine GE and Proton GE version, or choose the Wine version provided by `lmd` as a backup.
+You can also download and manage Wine GE and Proton GE versions, or choose the Wine version provided by `lmd` as a backup.
 You can even integrate all your games into Steam in case you want to use its Big Picture Mode as a launcher for example.

 ## Retroarch